qcif/ckanext-odi_certificates_view/README.rst

 Requirements
 ------------

-Tested against Ckan API 2.7.3
+Tested against: Ckan API 2.7.3
 Recommended to be used with ckanext-odi_certificates_store